bendaizer/movielens-neo4j/README.md

         wget http://www.grouplens.org/system/files/ml-100k.zip
 The data are expected in the ml-100k/ directory

+You can use another set, simply replace ml-100k in DATA_DIR in ImportML.java (I didn't test it yet)

 Imported as a graph:
 * user node (with properties as in u.user)
 * movie node (with properties as in u.item)